ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 Blindfolded was a pwn challenge in this (2019's) X-Mas CTF.
 It was also the first challenge I tried and solved over the course of this CTF.

-As it correctly states heap-challenge binaries are compleatly useless.
+As it correctly states heap-challenge binaries are completly useless.
 That's why all it provided was this [Dockerfile](Blindfolded/public/Dockerfile):

 ``` Dockerfile
 FROM Ubuntu:18.04